islommuhammad/byte-of-python/about_python.md

 # About Python

-Python - ham oddiy, ham qudratli bo'lgan noyob dasturlash tillari sirasiga kiradi.Python is one of those rare languages which can claim to be both _simple_ and _powerful_.
+Python - ham _oddiy_, ham _qudratli_ bo'lgan noyob dasturlash tillari sirasiga kiradi.
 You will find yourself pleasantly surprised to see how easy it is to concentrate on the solution to the problem rather than the syntax and structure of the language you are programming in.

 The official introduction to Python is: